-You can apply for all SGPP scholarships (and many other opportunities) through Scholarship Universe.
+You can apply for most SGPP scholarships (and many other opportunities) through Scholarship Universe.

-You'll create a personal profiles that will match you with scholarship opportunities that match your background and interests.
+You'll create a personal profile that will match you with scholarship opportunities that align with your background and interests.
 This information transfers from year to year so your profile can be easily updated annually.

 General Scholarship Information

 - All SGPP Scholarships are open for applications from March 1 - 31 each year, with awards distributed to students for the following academic year.

 - Scholarships are award for a full academic year – the full award being evenly distributed between the fall and spring semesters.

 - All scholarships require a Letter of Recommendation from an academic resource either at the UA or another academic institution (including your high school).

 Thank you letters are also required before awards will be distributed.
 These are uploaded through Scholarship Universe.